Last Updated: 30th March, 2019

 A school was built in 1835 as well as an Agricultural school at the model farm in Ards.
 Despite his efforts, Glandore was one of the worst hit areas in West Cork, during the Great Famine, losing 45% of its population.
 William Thompson, the philosopher and one of the first Socialists, is another famous name associated with Glandore.

-Glandore village in West Cork is located just over one hours drive from Cork City, so if you are picking up your Car Hire at Cork Airport you can drive to Glandore village passing through some of West Cork's great towns and villages such as Fivemilebridge, Innishanon along the N71 to Bandon, Clonakilty and taking the R597 to Glandore village.
-Towns located close to Glandore are Skibbereen, Baltimore and Ballydehob, Durrus and Bantry.
+Glandore village in West Cork is located just over one hours drive from Cork City, so if you are picking up your Car Hire at Cork Airport and planning on touring West Cork, do include Glandore village and then proceed on to the surrounding towns and villages such as Clonakilty, Skibbereen, Baltimore and Ballydehob, Bantry.
+Durrus and Kilcrohane out on the Sheeps Head Peninsula.

 Glandore Harbour Yacht Club is where to go if you are looking for sailing and training in the use of dingies, Keel boats or cruisers, during the Summer months.